BrajanHalili/SIPRI/README.md

   * Interactive map - Click a country to see the data.
 No need to add countries by typing their names
   * Broad overview - Buttons display the number of weapons for that category
   * Armament category - Click each button to see the specific data for that category
-  * Sorted table - The table is sorted by order year and then armament category
+  * Sorted table - The table is sorted by order year and then armament category by default.
+  * Advanced sort option - Click sort to see an interface where all table columns can be inserted in the desired sort order and sort type (ascending or descending).
 <img src='./Gifs and photos/SIPRI.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 * The data is updated until September 2024.